-Having studied the firm's investment and financing decisions, we now turn to the implications of our model for social welfare.
-In particular, we are interested in finding out how regulatory independence, privatization, and the regulatory climate affect social welfare once the firm's and the regulator's decisions are taken into account.
+In this section, we consider the welfare implications of our model.
+In particular, we are interested to find out how regulatory independence, privatization, and the regulatory climate affect social welfare once the firm's and the regulator's decisions are taken into account.
 In our model, the expected value of social welfare is given by the difference between the willingness of consumers to pay and the expected cost of the firm, including its expected cost of financial distress and cost of investment: